Leonard890/Naruto-Uzumaki/README.md

  In this project, I've decided to do one of my favorite anime characters.
 Naruto Uzumaki was one of my first animes I've come across on.
 It is also the reason why I started to work out to become a different person.

+> And my dream is to be the greatest Hokage!
+That way, people will stop disrespecting me and start treating me like I'm somebody.
+Someone important!"

+Naruto Uzumaki

 ![GitHub Logo](https://wallpapercave.com/wp/wp2001685.png)